RobinAnsems/GmailBox/README.md

 * A SG90 Mini Analog servomotor

 ### Libaries
-For the GmailBox-code e are going to use the following libaries:
+For the GmailBox-code we are going to use the following libaries:
 * A config file
 * ESP8266WiFi Library
 * ESP8266HTTPClient Library